Wattamolla to Eagle Rock

 Walk starts from the car park and picnic ground near Wattamolla Beach

 This Wattamolla to Eagle Rock trail is part of the 26km long Royal Coast Track which runs between Bundeena and Otford.
-Most people complete this walk over a couple of days, camping overnght.
+Most people complete this extended walk over a couple of days, camping overnight.
 The Wattamolla to Eagle Rock section of the track is just 9 kilometres return and will only take 2-3 hours to complete, depending on your pace and photo stops.

-There are some rocky sections that require careful footing and a creek crossing which will have you navigating a few big boulders.
 The final approach to Eagle Rock also involves a short but steep scramble over rocks to reach the lookout point.

 Not quite done yet - head further south to look back at Eagle Rock, the bird’s head quite distinctive from this angle.

 The return journey follows the same route, offering different perspectives of the spectacular coastal scenery you encountered on the way up.
+Back at Wattamolla, the lagoon and beach make an ideal place to cool off after the walk.

 Wildlife

 The Royal National Park is home to an impressive array of native Australian wildlife, and the area covered by the Wattamolla to Eagle Rock trail is widely heralded as one of the best places for spotting migrating whales (June to November).
 We walked in early June and saw heaps!
 We got very excited and the walk probably took us twice as long as it should have done because we kept stopping to watch them.
-One pod came in quite close to the rocks, escorted by a pod of dolphins, and we could hear the whales calling to each other which was such a treat.
+One pod came in quite close to the rocks, escorted by a pod of dolphins, and we could even hear the whales calling to each other which was such a treat.

 Whale breaching